-Project Name Jamaica Mortgage Bank Mode of Procurement Privatisation Project Sponsor(s) Ministry of Economic Growth & Job Creation / Jamaica Mortgage Bank (JMB) Description and location The Government of Jamaica (GOJ) is seeking to privatise the Jamaica Mortgage Bank via the Jamaica Stock Exchange.
-The objectives of the GOJ include but are not limited to the following (a) to raise capital for JMB to be used to facilitate housing development and the deepening of the financial mortgage market; (b) to widen the base of ownership of JMB and (c) provide funds to the GOJ.
-Status Due Diligence and Transaction Structuring Estimated Capital costs/ development expenditures To be determined Source/s of revenues Income from operations at JMB Expected life of the project To be determined Environmental Sustainability & Resilience features To be determined Contact Information Nicola Russell Manager PPP & Privatisation Development Bank of Jamaica nrussell@dbankjm.com 876-920-4643 Suzette Bryan Account Executive PPP & Privatisation Development Bank of Jamaica suzettebryan@dbankjm.com 876-920-4836
+Project Name Jamaica Mortgage Bank Mode of Procurement Stock Exchange Listing - Privatisation Project Sponsor(s) Ministry of Economic Growth & Job Creation (MEGJC) & Jamaica Mortgage Bank (JMB) The Jamaica Mortgage Bank (JMB) is a statutory corporation established under the Jamaica Mortgage Bank Act (1973) to foster the development of housing, directly or indirectly assist societies registered under the Co-operative Societies Act to develop cooperative housing and to develop an active mortgage market.
+Description and location The Government of Jamaica (GOJ) is seeking to privatise the Jamaica Mortgage Bank via the Jamaica Stock Exchange.
+The objectives of the GOJ include but are not limited to the following (a) provide funct to the GOJ; (b) deepen the financial mortgage market (c) widen the base of ownership of JMB and (c) assist JMB to better achieve its strategic objectives which may lead to the eventual expansion of it current product offerings.
+Status Due Diligence and Transaction Structuring Estimated Capital costs/ development expenditures To be determined Source/s of revenues Income from operations at JMB Expected life of the project To be determined Environmental Sustainability & Resilience features To be determined Contact Information Nicola Russell Manager PPP & Privatisation Division Development Bank of Jamaica nrussell@dbankjm.com 876-929-4000 Ext.
+4025 Suzette Bryan Account Executive PPP & Privatisation Division Development Bank of Jamaica suzettebryan@dbankjm.com 876-929-4000 Ext.
+4125